 If you’re visiting a foreign country and don’t want to use an app, you can rent a GPS from the rental car company for an additional fee.
 If you choose this option in a country where you don’t speak the language, be sure they set the GPS for your primary language before you drive off.

 When a rideshare car pulls up and you assume that it’s for you, don’t just hop into the car.
 Before entering a vehicle, check the license plate number to make sure it matches the one shown in the app AND verify the driver’s name (ask them their name, don’t say “Are you John?”).
-If the license plate number and/or the driver’s name doesn’t match what the ridesharing app shows, do not get in the car.
+If the license plate number and/or the driver’s name don’t match what the ridesharing app shows, DO NOT get in the car!
 Ridesharing scams are prevalent in foreign countries and tourists are easy targets, so be cautious.

 BE AWARE OF YOUR SURROUNDINGS